Bounceapp/render-datadog-agent/README.md

 The URL will look like `datadog-agent-lkyz` with APM available on TCP port `8126` and DogStatsD on UDP port `8125`.

 > You will need to configure your Datadog API key by setting the `DD_API_KEY` environment variable to your private service.

+## Database monitoring

+Set the following environment variables to setup database monitoring:

+- `DBM_ENABLED`: Set to `true` to enable database monitoring
+- `DB_HOST`: The hostname of your database server
+- `DB_PORT`: The port of your database server
+- `DB_PASSWORD`: The password of the datadog user on your database
+- `DB_NAME`: The name of the database to monitor